Relating nets and factorization algebras of observables: free field theories

 A factorization algebra is a prefactorization algebra for which the value on bigger opens is determined by the values on smaller opens, just as a sheaf is a presheaf that is local-to-global in nature.
 A key difference here is that we need to be able to reconstruct the ``multiplication maps'' from the local data, and so we need to modify our notion of cover accordingly.

-\begin{df} A \textbf{Weiss cover} $\{U_i\}_\{i \in I\}$ of an open subset $U \subset M$ is a collection of opens $U_i \subset U$ such that for any finite set of points $S= \{x_1,\ldots,x_n\} \subset U$, there is some $i \in I$ such that $S \subset U_i$. \end{df}
+\begin{df} A \textbf{Weiss cover} $\{U_i\}_{\{i \in I\}}$ of an open subset $U \subset M$ is a collection of opens $U_i \subset U$ such that for any finite set of points $S= \{x_1,\ldots,x_n\} \subset U$, there is some $i \in I$ such that $S \subset U_i$. \end{df}

 \begin{rem} Note that a Weiss cover is also a cover, simply by considering singletons.
 Typically, however, an ordinary cover is not a Weiss cover.
 Consider, for instance, the case where $U = V \sqcup V'$, with $V,V'$ disjoint opens.
 Then $\{V,V'\}$ is an ordinary cover by not a Weiss cover, since neither $V$ nor $V'$ contains any two element set $\{x,x'\}$ with $x \in V$ and $x' \in V'$.
 Nonetheless, Weiss covers are easy to construct.
-For instance, cover an $n$-manifold $M$ by taking the collection of all open subsets that are locally homeomorphic to a finite union of copies of~$\RR^n$. \end{rem}
+For instance, a Weiss cover of an $n$-manifold $M$ is given by the collection of open subsets that are each homeomorphic to a finite union of copies of~$\RR^n$. \end{rem}